 When is a bloated or pot belly normal?

 Kittens have tiny tummies and require multiple meals a day.
-After a meal, it is normal for a kitten to have a pronounced belly but this will go down quickly and in the absence of other symptoms (listed below).
+After a meal, it is normal for a kitten to have a pronounced belly but this will usually go down quickly, once the food and has has moved along the GI tract.

 Causes of bloated belly in kittens